 The Commissar by Sven Hassel.
 While behind enemy lines in Soviet uniform, the German protagonists are stopped by suspicious NKVD men.
 Tiny invites them to take a swig from his bottle.
 The NKVD men do so, turn pale and collapse.
 Tiny then drinks from the same bottle with no ill effects.

-In one of the Captain Future books, a character orders some drink which the others describe as something like "one ounce makes you feel like being hit with a meteor, two make you become one".
-Being an android, the character drinks the entire (ceramic) bottle with no visible effect, and then orders wine with radium chloride — which does make him drunk.
+In one of the Captain Future books, Otho, while undercover, orders Jovian fire-liquor.
+The description is "One ounce of it, and you think a meteor's hit you.
+Two ounces, and you think you're a meteor yourself."
+Being an android, he drinks the entire glassite bottle with no visible effect, and then orders wine with radium chloride — which does make him drunk.

 The title hero of the Sten series drinks an alien brew called stregg, a vile libation named after said aliens' (extinct) ancestral enemy.
 Since even the Eternal Emperor — a whiskey-swilling immortal gourmand who is centuries old and brews his own 180-proof moonshine in a car radiator — is shocked by the potency of stregg, one can assume that it is literally the worst rot-gut in the universe.